zarkones/XENA/README.md

 ### WHOAMI? ###

 Zarkones.
-Full-stack software developer with an accent on back-end services.
+Software developer with an accent on back-end services.
 Current solutions are overpriced, when it comes to red-team software.
 I need to understand the topic and share my knowladge in a appropriate manner.